felixfsdev/ghsync-gui/README.md

 ## How to use

 1. Paste the path to your backup folder
-2. Paste your PAT
+2. Paste your PAT (classic, not fine-grained; must have at least _repo_ scope)
 3. Click Sync

 And your repositories will be backed up to your computer.

 ## How it works

-When you click Sync, your repositories (including personal and organization-owned ones) are retrieved from the GitHub API using your Personal Access Token (PAT).
+When you click Sync, the GitHub repositories you have access to (includes your own repos, repos of your organizations, and others) are retrieved from the GitHub API using your Personal Access Token (PAT).

 Each repository is then cloned as a mirror using `git clone --mirror` into the configured directory, but only if it has not already been cloned locally.
 After that, each repository is updated using `git fetch` (and `git lfs fetch --all` if enabled), keeping the local mirror in sync with GitHub.